 Time to hit the reset button, now that things appear to be “normalising”, forming a routine is becoming easier on all fronts, so it is time to revisit everything.
 Where to start…

-I will be scheduling in 4 fitness sessions a week that will incorporate my remedial exercises as a warm up.
-I will also be aiming for a minimum of 10,000 steps a day, 90% of which will likely be spent being run ragged by our 16 month old, so I shouldn’t have any problem there!
+I will be scheduling 4 fitness sessions a week that will incorporate my remedial exercises as a warm-up.
+I will also be aiming for a minimum of 10,000 steps a day, 90% of which will likely be spent being run ragged by our 16-month-old, so I shouldn’t have any problem there!

 To get a gauge of where I am I have done a 5k to get a base fitness result and something to work from…

 Clearly, this is some way off the overall goal of running a 5k in 20 minutes, but it gives me a starting point to work from.